 The CA 2008 came into force on 1 November 2009.
 The definition of the categories of a reportable death appear in section 4(2)(a)–(j) of the CA 2008, and include the deaths of persons while in custody (s 4(2)(c)), or patients within the meaning of the Mental Health Act 1986 (Vic) (s 4(2(d)), or those who die during or as a consequence of a medical procedure as defined by the Act.

 Where a registered medical practitioner is present at or after a death of a person, the medical practitioner must report the case to the coroner without delay (s 10(1) CA 2008).

 It is normal practice for the BDM registrar to report to the coroner any reportable deaths that had not been investigated.

 In the case of a reportable death, the body will be transferred to the Coroners Court by a funeral director who operates on a contract from the state government.
 No payment is required from the next of kin for this service and it is not necessary for the funeral director who transferred the body to the court to arrange the funeral.

-The coroner has jurisdiction to hold an inquest concerning any fire or reportable death as defined by the CA 2008.
-The coroner must investigate a reportable death provided the death is a reportable death and took place in Victoria and occurred within 50 years of the death being reported (s 14) and may investigate a death within 100 years of being notified of the death (s 15).
+The coroner has jurisdiction to hold an inquest about any fire or reportable death as defined by the CA 2008.
+The coroner must investigate a reportable death provided the death is a reportable death and took place in Victoria and occurred within 50 years of the death being reported (s 14).
+The coroner may investigate a death within 100 years of being notified of the death (s 15).
 The coroner does not have to hold an inquest where the death is not a reportable death (as referred to in section 4(2)(b), (b)), or where a medical investigator examines the body and is of the opinion that the death was caused by natural causes (s 17).

 If any person buries, cremates or otherwise disposes of the body of any person who died in such circumstances before the coroner has had an opportunity of viewing the body, that person is guilty of an offence.